synya/where-to-go/readme.md

 The request accepts two following parameters: `startDate` and `endDate` both in `ISO_DATE` format

-*   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/between?startDate=2019-03-20&endDate=2019-03-21" --user user@gmail.com:userPassword`
+*   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/votes/restaurants/between?startDate=2019-03-20&endDate=2019-03-21" --user user@gmail.com:userPassword`

 If parameters are empty the request will return all user's votes between 01.01.2000 and 01.01.3000

-*   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/between?startDate=&endDate=" --user user@gmail.com:userPassword`
+*   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/votes/restaurants/between?startDate=&endDate=" --user user@gmail.com:userPassword`

-##### Get today user's vote
+##### Get all restaurants for today voting with user's vote

 The following `GET` request returns either user's today vote information, or error message if no vote has been made today.

-*   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/today" --user user@gmail.com:userPassword`
+*   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/votes/restaurants/today" --user user@gmail.com:userPassword`

 ##### Make vote for a restaurant

 The following `POST` request stores user's vote for a restaurant.

-The request accepts one parameter: `restaurantId` - an id of the restaurant the user votes for.
+The request accepts one parameter: `id` - an id of the restaurant the user votes for.

-*   `curl -X POST "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/today?restaurantId=100003" --user user@gmail.com:userPassword`
+*   `curl -X POST "http://localhost:8080/where-to-go/rest/api-v1/votes/restaurants/today?id=100003" --user user@gmail.com:userPassword`

-##### Update vote
+##### Update vote for another restaurant

-The following `PUT` request makes update of previously made vote.
+The following `PUT` request makes an update of previously made vote.

-The request accepts one parameter: `restaurantId` - an id of the restaurant the user votes for.
+The request accepts one parameter: `id` - an id of the restaurant the user votes for.
 The request will return error message if user change his opinion after 11:00.

-*   `curl -X PUT "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/today?restaurantId=100002" --user user@gmail.com:userPassword`
+*   `curl -X PUT "http://localhost:8080/where-to-go/rest/api-v1/votes/restaurants/today?id=100002" --user user@gmail.com:userPassword`

 ------------------------------------------------------